CodeFromAnywhere/gptide/docs/README.md

 ### 1) Setup the right tools (node, yarn, etc) if you haven't already

+You need Chrome for this tool, please install chrome [here](https://www.google.com/chrome)

 [instructions here](https://codefromanywhere.com/docs/course/getting-started/installation-instructions)

 ### 2) Clone and open it in VSCode